Plant a Bee Friendly Garden. Easy to do and great for all pollinators.

 Providing shelter for bees in the garden can be as simple as maintaining a garden full of spaces guarded from the elements.
 Keep in mind that a wide expanse of green grass or concrete does not offer protection from wind, rain and cold for a foraging bee so you must create it.
 You can add little bee hotels or create a pile of sticks for the wood nesting bees.
 Some use tree holes created by woodpeckers or other critters.
 Ground nesting bees just need a piece of bare ground.
 I live across from forestry land and they have plenty of places to nest so I don’t go out of my way to create more.

-I have practiced the being Bee friendly for years in my garden and the bee population around here is excellent.
+I have practiced the being Bee friendly for years in my garden and the wild bee population around here is excellent.
 Some days I cannot work among my flowers as there are so many.
 They are not aggressive but if I have had trouble with them flying up my pant leg and biting me when they get stuck or somehow in my shirt which ends up being unpleasant for both of us so when they are super thick doing their nectar collecting in my garden I just keep out of their way and let them do their thing.

 I hope you add some bee loving flowers to your garden this season!